neondatabase/website/content/docs/cloud/about.md

 title: About Neon
 ---

 Neon is an on-demand serverless Postgres as a service that runs Neon Storage Engine.
 Neon is packed with modern features for developers, such as branching.
-What's more? it's open-source!
+What's more?
+It's open-source!

 ## Serverless